Krauseni/webp-frontend/README.md

 npm install
 ```

-To start the express server, run the following
+To start the server, run the following

 ```bash
 npm run dev